dhenwood/Dynamic-Wallpaper-Simple-Setup/README.md

 Select the Blue upload button from the top menu to upload to the video device.
 At this stage, a new button should appear on your video device titled Wallpaper.

 ### Step 7
-Select the back arrow from the top left and then select Macros from the left hand menu
+Select the back arrow from the top left and then select Macros Editor from the left hand menu

 ### Step 8
 Select Import from file in the top left